 The Active Cosmetics Division has had an exceptional year.
 Can you tell us a little about it?
 Brigitte Liberman: The Division set a new record this year, achieving its best annual growth in more than 20 years, which is quite an achievement given the health and economic situation in 2020 and the low growth rate of the dermocosmetics market.
 Following several years of strong growth, the Division continued to win market shares in all Zones.
 How do you explain this outstanding performance?

 Myriam Cohen-Welgryn: First of all, our brand portfolio addresses more than ever the current concerns of consumers seeking to tend more actively to their health.
 In the context of the Covid crisis, our products for cleansing, protecting and taking care of the skin have been particularly relevant and have been incredibly successful.
 Furthermore, the situation has also given more importance to healthcare professionals and therefore the strength of our business model, which is founded on close, trust-based partnerships with doctors and pharmacists.
 The latter have been at the forefront in recommending and prescribing our products.
 And finally, we quickly and radically adapted our activities, thanks to the commitment and agility of our teams worldwide, who managed to reinvent themselves.
 This was backed by the successful digital engagement of communities around our brands, and incredible sales in 2020 thanks to our expertise in e-commerce.
 How did the Active Cosmetics Division contribute to the collective effort to fight the pandemic?
 Brigitte Liberman: I am especially proud of the responsiveness and generosity that all our employees demonstrated in the fight against the pandemic.
 All our brands and all our countries participated.
 In Europe, we donated 20,000 hand creams.
 In our Vichy factory, 10 million bottles of hand sanitiser were produced, of which more than a million were distributed free of charge.
 And finally, we undertook many actions to support healthcare professionals.
 How do you see the future of the Division?
 Myriam Cohen-Welgryn: In a market where, more than ever, "health is the future of beauty", I am confident in our ability to grow our entire brand portfolio and continue to balance our geographic footprint.
 We will be able to capitalise on our digital and e-commerce expertise and rely on our partnerships with healthcare professionals.

-+18.9%

-growth in Division sales, like-for-like(1)

-+82.8%

-increase in e-commerce sales(2)
+Based on comparable structure and identical exchange rates.
+Sales on our brands' own websites + estimated sales by our brands via retailer websites (non-audited data) like-for-like. +18.9% growth in Division sales, like-for-like(1)